 I've also always been curious about and a fan of architecture and fashion.
 To me they are so similar.
 Equally inspiring.
-I can remember walking down streets in NYC growing up seeing fashions and thinking "I can make that" or "how did they make that".
+I can remember walking down streets in NYC growing up seeing both buildings and fashions and thinking "I can make that" or "how did they make that".
 For me, it was always about the construction.
 The process.

 In 2014, I was invited to speak at an Etsy event about taking my online Etsy shop and turning it into offline success at the One Of A Kind Show in Chicago.
 I was so humbled and blown away they wanted to hear my story and my voice.
 That experience showed me how much sharing and giving back to other makers can really inspire me even more and allow me to use my gift to inspire and help others.

 That experience also reminded me, a rather insecure and socially awkward human, that I have things to offer and should share them.
 I had battled with self confidence much of my life, being told since birth I am "not good enough".
 This experience was life changing for me because not only was I good enough, but I was there fore my own creations.
 My own business.
 Something I had built from an idea.

 And, that experience planted the seed that eventually became this blog.

 Since then, I have found myself in somewhat of an accidental mentor role providing answers and guidance to so many who ask me about building and running a handmade business (everything from how to file taxes to how to work with yarn companies).
 So I wanted this blog to offer that information from my experiences to help others.